LinhLTP/gtfs/README.md

 ## GTFS in Developing Countries: A Case Study of Vietnam

 This repository includes a case study focusing on Vietnam, specifically Hanoi and Ho Chi Minh City (HCMC).
 Both cities are undergoing significant transformations in their public transit systems.
-Hanoi and HCMC feature extensive bus networks, and Hanoi has recently introduced a new metro system to enhance urban mobility.
+Hanoi and HCMC feature extensive bus networks, and both Hanoi and HCMC has recently introduced a new metro system to enhance urban mobility.

-Initial analysis of bus transit in HCMC has been conducted and is available in the `vinif_bus_time_tables` section.
+Initial analysis of bus transit in HCMC has been conducted and is available in the `vinif_bus_time_tables` repo.
 Further analyses using these data sources will be updated regularly.

 ### Data Sources for the Vietnam Case Study:
 - [GTFS Data for Hanoi - TUMI Data Hub](https://hub.tumidata.org/dataset/gtfs-hanoi/resource/4b9a9939-ff2a-4fe9-985f-63b927b39655)